Emergence of correlated proton tunneling in water ice

 \section{Implementation of the model}

-Parameters of the pseudo-spin Hamiltonian (\ref{Ham_HL}) can be determined using the tools of quantum chemistry taking into account all the details of the electronic structure of water ice.
+Almost all of the parameters of the pseudo-spin Hamiltonian (\ref{Ham_HL}) except $J_x$ can be determined using the tools of quantum chemistry by taking into account all the details of the electronic structure of water ice, e.g. performing a number of different \textit{ab initio} density functional calculations for some of the possible $2^{12}$ proton configurations.
 It is also possible to construct a realistic spectral density function based on the molecular dynamics simulations or the density functional theory calculations.
-However, the present work aims to construct a simple and physically insightful model with the minimum number of parameters that can be estimated from comparisons of the predictions of the model with experimental results.
+However, this would not only increase the demand for computational cost of our model, but also reduce its explanatory power since the model parameters are assumed to have contributions from the mean-field averages of the effects of the surrounding hexamers.
+On the contrary, the present work aims to construct a simple and physically insightful model with the minimum number of parameters that can be estimated from comparisons of the predictions of the model with experimental results.
 In what follows we show that the steady state of the equation (\ref{MasterEq}) depends on only two parameters in contrast to previous multi-parameter models and the quantum information theoretic analysis of this state is enough to give a quantitative description of the experimental data.